synapsecns/sanguine/docs/bridge/docs/03-RFQ/06-Security/index.md

 If a [relay] truly did occur for the disputed [prove], but it was not for the correct bridge parameters, this constitutes an [invalid relay](/docs/RFQ/Relaying%20Risk%20Factors/#invalid-relays).

+Additionally, a [BridgeProofDisputed](https://vercel-rfq-docs.vercel.app/contracts/interfaces/IFastBridge.sol/interface.IFastBridge.html#bridgeproofdisputed) event will be emitted.

+This event can be useful for monitoring / alerting.